-It’s said that a picture is worth 1000 words.
-For this reason, images are one of the best ways to engage potential leads, communicate your message and branding, and get people on your side.
+Images are one of the best ways to engage potential leads, communicate your message and branding, and get people on your side.
 There are many image formats from PNGs to WebP format and much more.

 In recent years, Google has attempted to fix this dilemma with a new file format.
-In fact, you’ve probably seen it across many websites without realizing.
-It’s called WebP, and if you run a website with images, it’s worth a look.
+In fact, you’ve probably seen it across many websites without realizing it.
+It’s called WebP, and it's worth a look if you run a website with images.

-In this post, I’ll explain what the WebP format is, its benefits and drawbacks, and how to generate them for use on your site.
+In this post, I’ll explain the WebP format, its benefits, and drawbacks, and how to generate them for your site.

 What is WebP?